 Coconut milk separation is normal!

 When you buy a can of coconut milk and let it sit for a while, the fattier components will often separate to the top of the can, leaving thin coconut water on the bottom of the can and thick cream on top.
 Don’t worry, all you have to do is gently warm the milk or shake the can really hard, and it will homogenize again!
 We talk about coconut cream here!

 Baking with coconut milk

 A form of fat is essential for any baking recipe, and of course, fat is our best friend on keto!
 That means coconut milk is perfect for keto baking and desserts.
-Many recipes on My Sweet Keto feature coconut milk, like this keto chocolate cake roll, pumpkin flan, chocolate pudding, panna cotta, mug cake, keto baklava, and the list goes on and on!
+Many recipes on My Sweet Keto feature coconut milk, like this No-bake keto chocolate hedgehogs, Keto Lamingtons, pumpkin flan, chocolate pudding, panna cotta, mug cake, keto baklava, and the list goes on and on!

 One fantastic way to use coconut milk is to make dairy-free keto ice cream!
 Coconut milk also freezes well, so you could even freeze it in ice cube trays and make a keto coconut milk smoothie or frozen drink.
 All of the fat in coconut milk makes it a good thickener, so it works really well to make no-bake pies and cheesecakes too!